mikiw/DexProtocol/README.md

         const withdrawDetails = input.target

         // TODO: Implement required checks (check if token contract is whitelisted).
-        // TODO: check if caller has enough balance of that asset.
+        // TODO: Check if caller has enough balance of that asset.
         // TODO: If check will fail throw new ContractError.
         // TODO: Decrease the vault balance of digital asset for a given caller.
     }